From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Security Vulnerabilities Introduced by LLMs

 \section{Security Vulnerabilities Introduced by LLMs}

 Although LLMs became popular for their ability to generate functional code fast and speed up development, they can introduce security vulnerabilities that developers might miss, leading to risks regarding code integrity and safety~\cite{he2023large}.
-In this section, we focus on specific vulnerabilities introduced by LLM-generated code, as identified through various studies we have analyzed in this paper.

-In total, we have identified 20 papers that discuss vulnerabilities in LLM-generated code.
-We have collected the vulnerabilities highlighted in each paper, and organized them in 10 categories, shown in Table~\ref{tab:vulnerabilitiesCheckmarks}.
-In this table, we indicate with a green checkmark (\checkmark) whether a vulnerability was identified in the study.

-Before delving into a detailed exploration of each category, we think it is worth analyzing how often these categories are discussed, throughout the 20 papers.
-As shown in Figure~\ref{fig:vulnerabilitiesChart}, the attention that has been given by the various authors to the different categories, is fairly distributed, with a few categories deemed more critical than others.
-For example, injection vulnerabilities are covered in 16 out of 20 studies, while error handling vulnerabilities are discussed in 3 studies.

-Most of these studies identified vulnerabilities using the Common Weakness Enumeration (CWE)~\cite{cwe2024}, with the corresponding CWE numbers listed in Table~\ref{tab:cwe_references}.
-Many of these vulnerabilities are included in MITRE '2023 CWE Top 25 Most Dangerous Software Weaknesses' list~\cite{cwe2023top25}, while others are referenced indirectly through related child CWEs.
+In this section, we address RQ1 by focusing on specific vulnerabilities introduced by LLM-generated code, as identified in 21 studies, and on how these map to the Common Weakness Enumeration (CWE) taxonomy~\cite{cwe}.
+For each study, we extracted the reported vulnerabilities and grouped them into 10 categories that we defined for this SLR, which are summarized in Table~\ref{tab:vulnerabilitiesCheckmarks}.
+In each cell, we either list the CWE(s) reported in the study for that category or use a green checkmark (\checkmark) to indicate that the study reported vulnerabilities belonging to that category without specifying the corresponding CWE identifiers.

+We do not compare vulnerability rates across studies because the primary studies rely on different code-generation tasks, datasets, and evaluation setups, which makes rate-based comparisons inconsistent.
+We summarize the models, programming languages, and datasets used in each study in Appendix~\ref{app:appendix} (Table~\ref{tab:rq1_models_languages_datasets}).